JGCompTech/JavaUltimateTools/README.md

 If you would like a more details check out the [CLASSDESCRIPTION.md](https://github.com/JGCompTech/JavaUltimateTools/blob/master/CLASSDESCRIPTION.md) file.
 I will be updating this with more documentation soon.

+If you would like to view the JavaDoc info it is hosted at [https://jgcomptech.github.io/JavaUltimateTools/](https://jgcomptech.github.io/JavaUltimateTools/).
+This is what is stored in the doc folder in the project.

 # Development
 Want to contribute?
 Great!
 Any help with development is greatly appreciated.
 If you want to add something or fix any typos please submit a pull request and if it is helpful it may be merged.